-TEACHING STAFF MEMBERS 3233/page 1 of 2 Political Activities Jan 22 See POLICY ALERT No. 226] 3233 POLITICAL ACTIVITIES The Board of Education recognizes and encourages the right of all citizens, including teaching staff members, to engage in political activity.
-However, t The Board prohibits the use of school grounds premises and school time, however, for partisan political purposes.
-The Board establishes the following guidelines to govern teaching staff members in their political activities: A teaching staff member shall not engage in political activity on school grounds premises unless permitted n accordance with Board Policy No. 7510 - Use of School Facilities and/or applicable Federal and State laws; 2.
-A teaching staff member shall not post political circulars or petitions on school grounds premises nor distribute such circulars or petitions to students nor solicit campaign funds or campaign workers on school grounds premises; A teaching staff member shall not display any material that would tend to promote any candidate for office on an election day on in a school grounds facility that are is used as a polling place; A teaching staff member shall not engage in any activity in the presence of students while on school grounds property, which activity is intended and/or designed to promote, further or assert a position(s) on labor elations issues.
-Copyright 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500
+The Board of Education recognizes and encourages the right of all citizens, including teaching staff members, to engage in political activity.
+However, the Board prohibits the use of school grounds and school time for partian political purposes.

+The Board establishes the following guidelines to govern teaching staff members in their political activities:

+- 1. A teaching staff member shall not engage in political activity on school grounds unless permitted in accordance with Board Policy No. 7510 Use of School Facilities and/or applicable Federal and State laws; - 2.
+A teaching staff member shall not post political circulars or petitions on school grounds nor distribute such circulars or petitions to students nor solicit campaign funds or campaign workers on school grounds; - 3.
+A teaching staff member shall not display any material that would tend to promote any candidate for office on an election day on school grounds that are used as a polling place; - 4.
+A teaching staff member shall not engage in any activity in the presence of students while on school grounds which is intended and/or designed to promote, further or assert a position(s) on labor relations issues.

 In accordance with N.J.S.A.
-18A:6-8.1., a A teaching certificated staff member employed by this district who is a member of the Senate or General Assembly of the State of New Jersey shall be entitled to time off from school district duties, without loss of pay, during the periods of the teaching staff member's his/her attendance at regular or special sessions of the legislature and hearings or meetings of any legislative committee or commission.
+18A:6-8.1., a teaching staff member employed by this district who is a member of the Senate or General Assembly of the State of New Jersey shall be entitled to time off from school district duties, without loss of pay, during the periods of the teaching staff member's attendance at regular or special sessions of the legislature and hearings or meetings of any legislative committee or commission.